ruyisbaros/rest_api_task/README.md

 - JavaScript
 - React: Components, Props, Axios, States
 - HTML5 and CSS3
-- Csvjson: Convert Json responses to CSV format and save it in Server folder
+- Csvjson: Convert Json responses to CSV format and save it as a file in Server folder

 ## Run Locally